geometry-labs/dockprom-icon/README.md

 ```
 The service discovery agent in the default setting will take about 3 min to build the peer list that will be used to scrape metrics.
 Be patient while this list is generated, the `prometheus.yml` is updated, and endpoints are scraped.

+Once the stack is up, navigate to `localhost` to view grafana, login with username `admin` / password `admin` which you should immediately change if you are planning on running it publicly.
+ICON specific dashboards will be automatically detected and should work once the network discovery tool has finished scraping the network.

 ## Customization

 ### Watch List